 Hypothermia treatment Mention here whether patient received hypothermia treatment or not.
 If patient has received hypothermia further screen detailing treatment will be activated.
 Hypothermia treatment is defined as active attempts to maintain temperature below 35.5°C after HIE was diagnosed (mandatory field).
 Method of Hypothermia If hypothermia was given mention method of hypothermia.
 This usually confines to standard method used in your unit and very rarely changes between patients.
 Timing Enter timings for initiation of hypothermia, time when temperature reached target range, time when warming was initiated and time when temperature reached back to 36.8°C. In the event of baby's death whilst receiving hypothermia, please enter time of death as the time of rewarming.
 Temperature Select target temperature range that was planned.
 This will again conform to your unit policy and would be constant in your unit.
 From continuous monitoring of patient, enter the lowest and the highest recorded temperature during hypothermia treatment.
 Clinical Status From clinical records, enter HIE staging before (within 6 hours of initiation of hypothermia) and after hypothermia (6 hours after completion of hypothermia).
 Document if patient had seizures.
-If it is unknown, mention unknown.
+If it is unknown, mention unknown or if it is normal, check normal.
 Side Effects If patient developed any side effect during hypothermia record it here.
 Hypotension requiring treatment: Treatment could be in the form of fluid or inotropes.
 Thrombocytopenia requiring treatment: Treatment would be in the form of platelet transfusion.
 Coagulopathy requiring intervention: Intervention could be in the form of FFP, Plasma or blood transfusion.
 Persistent metabolic acidosis: Defined as pH <7.0 on two consecutive samples obtained at least 6 hours apart after initiation of hypothermia Any other complication / side effect not mentioned above can be free-texted (maximum 50 characters).
 Bradycardia should not be included in this as it is a known effect.
-Reasons if No In the area to the upper right, if hypothermia was not provided please identify reason.
+Was hypothermia discontinued before 72 hours of treatment?
+Indicate whether hypothermia was discontinued before 72 hours by choosing "yes" or "no".
+If yes, please identify the reason for discontinuation of hypothermia from the list provided.
+Reasons if No If hypothermia was not provided please identify reason.
 Investigations: EEG Indicate if full channel EEG (12 or 16 channels/electrodes placed and full EEG tracing taken) was performed and classify findings of background activity as indicated.
 This refers to background activity only (mandatory field).
 Investigations: CFM If Cerebral Function Monitoring or amplitude integrated EEG (limited channel mostly 2 channel/electrodes are placed to capture this form of EEG) was performed indicate that here.
 If it was performed, indicate what the results were.
 If seizures were detected during CFM record it as well (mandatory field).
 Investigations: MRI If neuroimaging in the form of MRI or MRS was performed indicate the results and date of scan.
 Note that some of the results collected are broad (diffusion changes, restriction changes etc).
 In the initial period of data collection, this will be kept like this (mandatory field).
 The "Other" field can hold a maximum of 50 characters.
 Other complications of asphyxia Complications of asphyxia should be mentioned here.
 You can choose multiple options.
 PPHN: Diagnosis will ideally require echocardiographic evidence; however, it may not be practical at every site and we will take any definition used in the chart.
 Renal failure: Urine output <0.5 ml/kg/hr OR rising creatinine >100 mmol/l at any time within first 72 hours DIC: Evidence of Coagulopathy for which no explanation could be provided.
 Hepatic dysfunction: AST or ALT >100 IU at any time in the first 7 days after birth Cardiac dysfunction: Need for inotrope to support BP or echocardiographic evidence of cardiac dysfunction.